 This workshop aims to bring together the various communities, both theoretical and observational, working on different (post-)common-envelope phenomena in order to further our understanding of the process as a whole.
 This is particularly timely given that with the recent or impending arrival of various new observing facilities like Gaia, LSST and LIGO-VIRGO - heralded by some as the golden age of time-domain and transient astronomy.

 organisers＠commonenvelopes.space (replace the at symbol when copying and pasting)

 The meeting will take place in the Geological Society Lecture Theatre, Burlington House, London W1J 0BG (get directions)

-The deadline for abstract submission is 31 August 2019.
-Invited talks will be 30 minutes including time for questions.
-Contributed talk slots are expected to be 15-20 minutes.
-Posters are welcome.
+Abstract submission is now closed.
 Registration is not required to attend the meeting, and it is free for members of the RAS.
 Non-members pay £5 (students)/£15 on the door (cash or cheque accepted).
 Attendees must abide by the Code of conduct for RAS meetings.